 Advantages of Minimalist Footwear

 Running, walking and living barefoot or in minimalist footwear is ideal, yet this is a far cry from our modern reality.
-Years of wearing heavily cushioned shoes with high heel to toe drop have weakened our feet and altered our body mechanics, training us to rely on our shoes to absorb impact in lieu of our lower leg muscles.
+Years of wearing heavily cushioned shoes with raised heels and a toe spring have weakened our feet and altered our body mechanics, training us to rely on our shoes to absorb impact in lieu of our lower leg muscles.
 Hip alignment is thrown off, causing lower back, knee and foot issues.
 Beyond that, the human body has become less able to thrive and be useful in the world it was created to live in.
 This was all brought about by “well-meaning” doctors and companies who do not have enough faith in the human body’s ability to adapt, repair and be all around resilient.
 Thus, overprotective footwear ends up causing or reinforcing many of the issues it is designed to protect us from.More and more people are beginning to discover the health benefits of transitioning to minimalist footwear.
 Conventional shoes are the perfect storm for foot, ankle, knee, hip, and lower back injuries.
 In fact, over 75% of the population suffers from foot pain and injuries, usually caused by shoes, at some point in their life!*

 Common foot pain & ailments connected to wearing conventional shoes include: